Airtel Africa Heads Into IPO Push After Strong Year for Data and Mobile Money

 Airtel Africa’s latest results show how data usage and mobile money are starting to outweigh traditional telecom revenue streams

-Across the group, mobile services revenue rose 22.6%, while average data usage increased to 8.9 GB per user per month, up from 7.0 GB a year earlier.
-Smartphone penetration reached 49.5%, a key threshold that continues to shape traffic growth.
+Across the group, average monthly data usage climbed to 8.9 GB per customer from 7.0 GB a year earlier.
+Smartphone penetration increased to 49.5%, while smartphone customers rose 22% to 91 million.

 JOIN OUR TECHTRENDS NEWSLETTER